-In connection with the conduct of the Annual General Meeting, RWE Aktiengesellschaft commissions various external service providers and advisors which process your personal data on commission from RWE Aktiengesellschaft solely within the EU ('Contracted Data Processing Entities').
-These Contracted Data Processing Entities act solely on instructions from RWE Aktiengesellschaft and receive only the personal data required for them to meet their contractual obligations to RWE Aktiengesellschaft.
+In connection with the conduct of the Annual General Meeting, RWE Aktiengesellschaft commissions various external service providers and advisors which process your personal data on behalf of RWE Aktiengesellschaft solely within the EU (’Contracted Data Processing Entities’).
+These Contracted Data Processing Entities act solely upon instructions from RWE Aktiengesellschaft and will only receive the personal data required for them to meet their contractual obligations vis-à-vis RWE Aktiengesellschaft.

 You may request further information and copies of the relevant agreements at any time.
-You can reach the Data Privacy Officer via the contact information provided in Item 1.
+You can reach us and the Data Privacy Officer via the contact information provided in Item 1.

 6. How long is your personal data stored?

 Personal data regarding the Annual General Meeting is generally stored for up to three years and is usually deleted thereafter.